Gowdabt/Curator-high-availability/Kafka-to-Elasticsearch/README.md

 ```
 	Mandatory Arguments :

-	portNumber : need to specify in which port this application should run
+	applicationPortNumber : need to specify in which port this application should run
 	kafkaHost : specify from which host server this application need to subscribe
 	kafkaPort : port of kafka server
 	clusterName : need to specify which elastic search cluster name